SoeldnerConsult/kubeflow-extensions/README.md

 ### 1 listen to new namespaces, why?
-When a new namespace is created, we need to create a new ServiceRoleBinding for the new namespace allowing partial access to kubeflow pipelines out of the new namespace from pods via ist.io-sidecars
+When a new namespace is created, we need to create a new ServiceRoleBinding for the new namespace allowing partial access to kubeflow pipelines out of the new namespace from pods via istio-sidecars

 (this is only done, when a corresponding profile does exist)